Dream of having the confidence to travel solo?

-I think it might violate the Geneva Convention to look for the best things to do in Downtown Durham and not get ice cream at The Parlour.
+I think it might violate the Geneva Convention to go to downtown Durham and not get ice cream at The Parlour.
 Its ice cream appears on every Best of Durham list for good reason.
 Their most popular flavor is the rich Salted Butter Caramel.
 I get this every time I come, but I pair it with a scoop of something more experimental.

 This time I tried Vietnamese Coffee.
 The combination of bitter and sweet in the coffee ice cream was interesting with the salty-sweet Salted Butter Caramel.
 But they have different flavors each day, so you can never be sure what’s in.
 I suggest throwing yourself on the mercy of the servers and just getting what they suggest.